Allu Arjun: Other work and media image

 His popularity was documented in two Telugu music videos.
 The first one is a rap song, composed by S. Thaman and performed by Roll Rida and Harika Narayan with the lyrics written by Roll Rida and The Hyderabad Nawabs.
 The music video titled "Allu Arjun Rap Song" was released in January 2021, through Aditya Music label.
 The other one is titled "Thaggedhe Le" was performed and written by Roll Rida, with the music composed by Pravin Lakkaraju.
 It was released in April 2021 with the title being adapted from Allu Arjun's popular dialogue from his film Pushpa: The Rise.

 Allu Arjun was featured in the GQ in their listing of the most influential young Indians of 2020.
-He has appeared in Forbes India's Celebrity 100 list since 2014.
 He is the 'Most Searched Male Celebrity' in 2020 on Yahoo!
 India.
 Allu Arjun was the most searched Telugu film actor on Google Search, for several times.
 Arjun became the 19th most searched Asian on Google Mid Year 2022.
+As of August 2024, he is one of the most-followed Telugu actors on Instagram.

-He is popularly referred to as "Stylish Star", "Icon Star", or as "Bunny", in the media.
+He is referred to as "Icon Star", or as "Bunny", in the media.
 Post the continuous success of his films in Kerala, since Arya (2004), he has been called as "Mallu Arjun".
 Even, the media in Kerala, mostly refers him with the same name.
 In 2021, the Kerala Police used few scenes featuring him from the film Race Gurram (2014), in their advertisement, to raise awareness about SOS and promote their newly launched app.

-Allu Arjun is the celebrity endorser for a number of brands and products, including Hero MotoCorp, RedBus, Hotstar, Frooti, OLX, Colgate, 7 Up, Joyalukkas and Lot Mobiles.
+Allu Arjun is the celebrity endorser for a number of brands and products, including Hero MotoCorp, RedBus, Hotstar, Frooti, OLX, Colgate, 7 Up, Coca-Cola, Joyalukkas and Lot Mobiles.
 He has been as a celebrity ambassador for India's premier Kabaddi tournament Pro Kabaddi League.
 He is an active promoter and a celebrity brand ambassador for his father Allu Aravind-founded over-the-top media service, Aha.
 In 2021, he played the role of Guru in the Dream Vault Media-produced advertising campaign video, for Rapido.
 On being part of the ad film, Allu Arjun said that "I like to consider myself as a person who knows how to tackle a situation with the best possible solution.
-That’s why I was excited when they approached me for the role of Guru, which resembles me".
+That's why I was excited when they approached me for the role of Guru, which resembles me".
 Following the release of the ad film, the Telangana State Road Transport Corporation sent a legal notice to both the actor and the Rapido company, for showing TSRTC in a bad-light.
 Soon after, the company has edited the video (ad film).

 Allu Arjun is also a charcoal artist.
 He started a campaign against the smoking of tobacco, in 2021.
-He said that "I wanted to draw people’s attention towards the ill-effects of smoking.
-We have constructed very incorrect notions of what’s cool and hep.
+He said that "I wanted to draw people's attention towards the ill-effects of smoking.
+We have constructed very incorrect notions of what's cool and hep.
 I want to effect a change, no matter how small it is."
+In 2021, Allu Arjun became the brand ambassador of Sri Chaitanya Educational Institutions.